 after eliminating all the curves that would not have been available

 in ancient times.
 In this well, we have conventional induction-electrical

 and density-neutron logs in a heavy oil well.
 By assuming that

 the induction resistivity is similar to a 64 inch normal and that

-log suite with the modern version in the identical rock/fluid
+log" result can then be compared with the modern version in the identical rock/fluid

-sequence using standard computer-aided log analysis.
+sequence using standard log analysis models.
+The technique is